A group of beginner cyclists on a scenic trail for a charity bike ride.

 If you have a budget, running YouTube ads can be an effective way to get your message in front of a larger, targeted audience.
 You can promote your most compelling video, such as one that clearly explains why we bike or tells a powerful story about your organization’s impact.
 YouTube’s advertising platform allows you to target viewers based on their interests, demographics, and viewing habits, ensuring your video reaches the people most likely to support your cause.
 While not a free strategy, YouTube ads can provide a significant push for a key fundraising campaign or awareness initiative.

-16. Embed Your Videos on Your Website and Blog
+16. Add Your YouTube Videos to Your Website or Blog

 Your YouTube channel shouldn’t exist in a silo.
 Make sure you’re sharing your videos on your own website or blog.
 Embedding a relevant video into a blog post can make the content more engaging and keep visitors on your site longer.
 For example, we often feature videos on The Bike to the Beach Blog to bring our stories to life.
 This strategy drives traffic from your website to your YouTube channel, helping you gain subscribers from an audience that is already familiar with and interested in your mission.
 It’s a simple way to get more value out of the content you’re already creating.